a2lix/schemql/README.md

       return params ? stmt.all(params) : stmt.all()
     }
   },
   shouldStringifyObjectParams: true,    // Optional.
-If you use JSON data, you can let SchemQl handle the stringification of your params
+If you use JSON data, SchemQl can handle parameter stringification automatically
 })
 ```
 </details>